martavp/website-academic/content/authors/admin/_index.md

 ## Contact ##
-I'm always interested n talking to enthusiastic students looking for a thesis project or research experience.
+I'm always interested in talking to enthusiastic students looking for a thesis project or research experience.
 [Send me an email](https://www.dtu.dk/english/person/marta-victoria?id=214968&entity=profile) with your CV and research interests.